Trung28899/NodeJS-Validation/README.md

                 getLogin(), getSignUp(), postLogin() and postSignUp()
             - ./view/auth/login.ejs, signup.ejs: see 'validationErrors'

+        g.
+Validation for Product Addition and Product Editing:
+            - Code in 10th Commit
+            - See ./routes/admin.js and ./controllers/admin.js for
+                the code

         3. Sanitizing Data:
             - Code in 9th Commit
             - ./routes/auth.js: see post sign up and sign in
             - Now try sign up with email having a capital letter
                 > see the result

 ## IV.
 Other Notes: